 Figure 11.5.1.2.3-1: Connection authorisation with an MC server via an MC gateway UE

-1. The MC client requests connection authorization via the MC gateway UE with an MC server.
-The client of the MC service user provides the GW MC service ID.
+1. The MC gateway client requests connection authorization via the MC gateway UE with an MC server.
+The MC gateway client provides the GW MC service ID.

 NOTE: Further information to the MC gateway UE selection is in Annex D.